MMZK1526/Haskell-Graphs/README.md

       * Otherwise (ends in `continueLoop`), the search will continue;
   * **Result:**
     * A State that stores the tuple consists all visited nodes and the frontier (which should be empty if the search is not prematurely terminated), as well as information produced by the search;
-    * To make a valid search, the initial state should be in the form of `Just ((Data.Set.empty, Data.Sequence.empty), info)`.
+    * To make a valid search, the initial state should be in the form of `((Data.Set.empty, Data.Sequence.empty), info)`.
   * Pre: The given node is in the graph.